MarkBuffalo/sacagawea/README.md

                         The browser driver to use. e.g.: firefox/chrome.
 Default is Firefox.
   -c CIDR, --cidr CIDR  CIDR Range to use in lieu of --inputfile.
   -r, --report          Regenerate the report instead of running another long-winded scan.
+  -t TIMEOUT, --timeout TIMEOUT
+                        The timeout (in seconds) before giving up on a host.
  ```